mozzherina/ExpO-Project/Expo/README.md

 ## Expo Web Application

-A web interface for querying ExpO REST API Server.
+A web interface for querying ExpO API Server.
 The application is running [here](https://expo.eng.unibz.it).

 If you are interested to know more, feel free to open an issue to provide feedback on the project or reach our team members for more specific cases: